 Another day another flight.
 Today was just another travel day.
 After spending almost a two weeks slowly traveling through Bangkok and Chiang Mai, I am switching up the pace as I hop around the Thai islands.
 Packing my backpack is like a never-ending game of tetris.
 Packing and unpacking, always struggling to zip the bag closed and praying that it will not be overweight for the airline.
 I took a short taxi ride to the Chiang Mai International airport and waited for my two hour flight to Surat Thani to board.

 Upon arriving in Surat Thani, I wandered around the airport with all my bags strapped around my shoulders and tried to find the best option into the city.
 Carrying 40+ pounds on your back with another 14 pounds strapped to your front, while sweating and hungry makes your brain a little short-circuited.
-I finally decided the on a shuttle bus into town for 100 baht ($3) and was relieved to be in the air-condition and remove my bags.
+I finally decided to take a shuttle bus into town for 100 baht ($3) and was relieved to be in the air-condition and remove my bags.

 The shuttle bus stopped right in front of my hotel, which would have been nice, but I thought that the bus would only make specific stops, once at the ticketing office in town and then the pier.
 So instead of asking if I could get off while the bus was stopped in traffic, I decided to ride it out past my hotel until the bus stopped further down the street.
 Then I started noticing people getting out of their seats and walking to the lower level (maybe using the bathroom I thought), but it wasn’t until the bus turned towards the pier that I realized the bus was stopping along the street and passengers were getting off.
 Great, so I got off by the pier and started walking back towards the hotel with all my stuff again.
 Surat Thani is a little town along the east coast, even smaller than Chiang Mai, and I did not see any taxis on the road.
 I stopped inside a Pharmacy and asked the clerk what my best options would be for public transportation and she kindly walked with me outside and flagged down a tuk tuk for me.
 The tuk tuks in Surat Thani are different than the ones I’ve seen in either city and there are far fewer on the streets.
 I got dropped off in front of my hotel and checked-in.

 After cooling down in my room, I went back to the desk and asked the staff to help me call a tour company to set up my boat ride to Koh Phangan tomorrow morning.
 Since I arrived in Surat Thani in the afternoon, it would be too late to get a quick boat over to Koh Phangan, so I booked a hotel ahead of time.
 Although there was a bit of a language barrier, the staff was very helpful and we were able to arrange pick-up tomorrow morning.
-I grabbed dinner at the 7-11 and have spent the rest of the night watching Netflix and winding down from the past three jam-packed days.
+I grabbed dinner at the nearby 7-11 and spent the rest of the night watching Netflix and winding down from the past three jam-packed days.